 Welcome.
 I’m Joanne.

 You may be struggling with anxiety, OCD, low mood, self worth issues or the aftermath of traumatic experiences or bereavement.
-Or maybe you’re navigating a demanding life transition or challenges in your relationships, family or work life.
-You may just want to talk.
+Or maybe you’re navigating a demanding life transition and challenges in your family and work.

 A woman with light skin and brown hair tied back, smiling, wearing a black top, standing in front of a brick wall with a wooden surface behind her.